PaulForgey/synth/README.md

 Programming Hints
 =================

-There is no automatic scaling based on the number of carriers per voice.
-To do the math, the maximum output per operator is a 16 bit value, there are 8 voices, and the DAC runs with effectively 18 bits words.
-Somewhere between `E0` and `F0` make sane maximum output values depending on how many carriers there are.

 Feedback is a simple shift setting, so many of the lower settings may not have any audible effect, and the maximum setting is pure noise with a very uneven spectrum.
 Setting `10` (out of a possible `1F`) is about equivilent to a more familiar maximum effect.